 If on the other hand, you know it will be more than 6 months until you drive your car again, it’s probably best to leave your fuel tank near-empty.
 Once you’re back home, take a quick whiff from your gas tank.
 If it smells like varnish, you should drain the tank and top it up with fresh gas.

 If it’s been a while but doesn’t stink like varnish, it’s best to drive down to a gas station and fill it up to dilute the small amount left in the tank.

-Another preventive measure is using products such as storage fuel stabilizers, which keep fuel fresh for up to two years.
+Another preventive measure is using products such as storage fuel stabilizers, which keep your gas fresh and your fuel system safe for up to two years.

 Fluid Change and Top Off

 It might sound illogical to change your fluid before storing it for a long period, but it’ll help your car avoid damage.
 It’s common for used fluids to carry contaminants, which can prove to be troublesome in the long run.